 The global outbreak of the coronavirus disease 2019 ("COVID-19") was declared a pandemic by the World Health Organization and a national emergency by the U.S. Government in March 2020.
 The COVID-19 pandemic has created significant uncertainty and adversely impacted many industries throughout the global economy.
-In the first quarter of 2021, the Company did not experience a significant adverse impact on its business resulting from government restrictions on the movement of people, goods, and services.
+In the first nine months of 2021, the Company did not experience a significant adverse impact on its business resulting from government restrictions on the movement of people, goods, and services.
 The impact of the COVID-19 pandemic is fluid and continues to evolve, and, therefore, the Company cannot predict the extent to which its business, results of operations, financial condition, or cash flows will ultimately be impacted.
 Management continues to monitor and assess the situation and to prepare for potential implications for the Company's business, supply chain and customer demand.

 From a liquidity perspective, the Company believes it is currently well positioned to manage through this global crisis.
-At the end of the first quarter of 2021, the Company was debt-free, and had cash and short-term investments totaling \$146.1 million and an unused \$40.0 million revolving credit facility.
+At the end of the third quarter of 2021, the Company was debt-free, and had cash and short-term investments totaling \$193 million.